Nick-Andrews/Foundery/README.md

 # Foundery
 A Wordpress Plugin to manage boardroom and reserved space bookings for co-working.
 This was initially created for The Foundery Toronto.

 Users of the system need to have a login/password on your website.
-The WP User status of these users is up to you.
-I recommend setting users to the lowest access level "Subscriber".
+The Wordpress User status of these users is up to you.
+You add users from the Wordpress admin panel Users -> Add New.
+I recommend setting users to the lowest access level: Subscriber.
+Wordpress lets you choose Subscriber, Contributor, Author, Editor, Administrator as different user status types.

-In order to try this plugin out on your Wordpress website, download the .zip folder  and then upload it to your website using Plugins -> Add New -> Upload plugin  from the Wordpress admin panel.
+In order to try out this plugin on your Wordpress website, download the .zip folder  and then upload it to your website using Plugins -> Add New -> Upload plugin  from the Wordpress admin panel.

 The plugin, when activated, will present a menu link in your admin panel showing a small red fire icon.